coffee-fueled-dev/very-coffee/packages/program-synthesis-triad.md

 - **Data Generation:** The execution of $f \otimes g$ may result in any of the traces within the set $\mathrm{Tr}(f) \parallel \mathrm{Tr}(g)$, depending on the runtime scheduler.
 The trace functor $\mathrm{Tr}$ extracts one of these valid linearizations, providing the input stream $\Sigma^*$ to TKN.

-- **Robustness:** Since TKN learns patterns from any valid concurrent trace, the learned $\mathsf{MacroAction}$s implicitly encode sequences that are robust to variations in concurrent execution order, as long as the underlying causal dependencies are respected.
+- **Robustness:** Since TKN learns patterns from any valid concurrent trace, the learned $\mathsf{MacroAction}\text{s}$ implicitly encode sequences that are robust to variations in concurrent execution order, as long as the underlying causal dependencies are respected.

 The output $\mathrm{Tr}(f)$ constitutes the concrete, recorded **execution log** or **trace** of the workflow $f$.